punit-agarwal/XinFin-Dev-Portal/docs/Concepts/Hybrid-Blockchain.md

 #### BENEFITS:

 1.  **Works in a closed ecosystem:** The number one advantage of hybrid blockchain is its ability to work in a closed ecosystem.
-That’s means that companies or organization don’t have to worry about getting their information leaked when taking advantage of blockchain technology.
+That means that companies or organizations don’t have to worry about getting their information leaked when taking advantage of blockchain technology.
 1.  **Changes the rules when needed:** Companies thrive on change.
-The good news about hybrid blockchain as they need to change rules.
-However, the nature of the change depends on the what the hybrid blockchain is trying to do.
-However, don’t expect to change data or modify transactions in a hybrid system that handles band registry or user identity for verification purposes.
+The good news about hybrid blockchain is that they need to change rules.
+However, the nature of the change depends on what the hybrid blockchain is trying to do.
+However, don’t expect to change data or modify transactions in a hybrid system that handles land registry or user identity for verification purposes.
 1.  **Protecting from 51% attack:** Hybrid blockchain are immune to a 51% attack as hackers cannot have access to the network to carry out the attack.
 1.  **Protecting privacy while still communicating with the outer world:** Even